nevthereal/sk-sesher/README.md

 ## Remote Functions

-This library provides two remote functions for authentication:
+This library provides two remote functions for authentication.
+Please keep in mind to re-export these from *your own `src/lib` folder*, otherwise they won't work.
+And turn on the experimental flags.

 ### `signIn` (form)